Jaleel Roberts

-Jaleel Roberts (born October 14, 1992) is an American professional basketball player who last played for Mantarrayas de La Paz of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
+Jaleel Roberts (born October 14, 1992) is an American former professional basketball player who last played for Mantarrayas de La Paz of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
 He also played college basketball for UNC Asheville.

 High school career

 Roberts attended Evans High School in Evans, GA as a freshman playing for Kevin Kenny.
 Jaleel loved to STDA and averaged 34 points, eight rebounds and four blocks per game for the Knights.

 Roberts attended Greensboro Day School in Greensboro, North Carolina where he played for head coach Freddie Johnson.
 As a senior in 2010–11, he averaged eight points, eight rebounds and four blocks per game for a Bengals team that finished with a 23–5 overall record and advanced to the state playoffs.

 College career

 Roberts played four years of college basketball for the UNC Asheville Bulldogs, appearing in 90 games with five starts, and averaging 4.1 points, 3.2 rebounds and 1.4 blocks in 12.3 minutes per game.
 Roberts made a name for himself by being a defensive terror in the paint for the Bulldogs, as he averaged 2.6 blocks per game as a senior in 2014–15.
 On February 18, 2015, in a loss to Winthrop, he set a school and conference record with a perfect shooting performance from the field, making all 12 of his field goal attempts for a career-high 25 points.